joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 **Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-25?topic=blockchain-sw-25-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
 If you prefer a manual installation, proceed to the next section.

-## Get your entitlement key
-{: #deploy-ocp-entitlement-key}

-When you purchase the {{site.data.keyword.blockchainfull_notm}} Platform from PPA, you receive an entitlement key for the software is associated with your MyIBM account.
-You need to access and save this key to deploy the platform.

-1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary){: external} with the IBMid and password that are associated with the entitled software.

-2. In the Entitlement keys section, select **Copy key** to copy the entitlement key to the clipboard.
-Save this value for use later during deployment.

 ## Log in to your OpenShift cluster
 {: #deploy-ocp-login}